 Other courses touch on accessibility, while covering general concepts:

-Hosted around March in San Diego, CA, this is the largest conference that covers web and document accessibility, a range of assistive technologies, policy development, etc. The conference usually has approximately 4,000 attendees.
+Hosted around March in southern California, this is the largest conference that covers web and document accessibility, a range of assistive technologies, policy development, etc. The conference usually has approximately 4,000 attendees.
 There are often hands-on preconference workshops that offer web accessibility training.
 Some main conference presentation videos are posted, but there is no formal virtual track.

 This intensive training course is held a few times per year in Logan, Utah.
 Sometimes, it focuses on basic training, while sometimes, the course covers advanced accessibility techniques.
 The site provides a course outline.
 Check the site for current dates.